5 Cheap Android Standalone Smartwatches under $200

 ZeBlaze Thor 5 Dual – Android Standalone Smartwatch

-The Zeblaze Thor 5 Dual is a full android standalone smartwatch.
-The Zeblaze gets its name from the dual MediaTek 6739 + NRF52840 processing unit which gives the device two operating modes.
+The Zeblaze Thor 5 Dual gets its name from the dual MediaTek 6739 + NRF52840 processing unit which gives the device two operating modes.
 In 4G mode, the Thor 5 runs all of its normal functions as expected.
-However, in LiteOS mode, all telephony functions are disabled to extend the battery life up to 4 days.
+However, in LiteOS mode, all LTE functions are disabled to extend the battery life up to 4 days.

-Another feature the Thor 5 Dual has is the front-facing camera which you can use for video calling with popular applications such as Whatsapp, Skype, and Hangouts.
-It’s not uncommon for full Android smartwatches to have a camera, but not many have a front-facing one.
+The Thor 5 Dual has is the front-facing camera that you can use for video calling with popular applications like Whatsapp, Skype, and Hangouts.
+It’s not uncommon for full Android smartwatches to have a camera, but not all of them have a front-facing camera.

 LEMFO LEM X